NornWeave Quickstart Tutorial

 }'

-NornWeave automatically converts Markdown to HTML for the email body and handles threading headers (In-Reply-To, References) for you.
+NornWeave automatically converts Markdown to HTML for the email body and handles threading headers (In-Reply-To, References) so replies appear correctly in the recipient’s email client.

 Using MCP